dadkakdead/MyBoss/README.md

 [product demo]: <https://www.youtube.com/watch?v=Do3c5ff7b1c>

 ### Why should I use it? ###
 There is a [growing] interest in creating org charts, and the most [common] approach is creating them in PowerPoint manually, but, starting from ~50 people it becomes too time-consuming.
-Once you start [searching] for automation software, you stumble over [Microsoft Visio].
-Indeed, Visio let's you visualize org structures of any size by uploading existing data and automatically arranging shapes, but it has 2 problems:
+Once you start [searching] for automation software, you discover [Microsoft Visio].
+Indeed, Visio lets you visualize org structures of any size by uploading existing data and automatically arranging shapes, but it has 2 issues:

 1. Visual appeal.
-Initial arrangement of shapes looks clumsy, there is still much manual tuning to do
+Automatic chart looks clumsy, usually requires manual adjustments
 2. Flexibility.
 Visio org charts can't be natively pasted/edited in PowerPoint, so you get locked on Visio

-Org chart automation has already become a feature of many cloud applications ([Google Sheets], [OrgChartNow], [Lucidchart] to name a few), but neither of them successfully addressed the 1st problem and very few addressed the 2nd. **MyBoss** creates beautiful org charts out of the box, and it's native for Microsoft Office suite.
-Headshot.
+Org chart automation has already become a feature of many cloud applications (ex.
+[Google Sheets], [OrgChartNow], [Lucidchart]).
+None of them have good chart appeal and very few allow export to PowerPoint. **MyBoss** creates beautiful org charts out of the box, and it's native for Microsoft Office suite.
+Headshot, bitch!
+In your faceeeee

 [growing]: <https://trends.google.com/trends/explore?q=create%20org%20chart&date=all>
 [common]: <https://www.youtube.com/results?search_query=create+org+chart>